matijakolaric-com/django-music-publisher/docs/manual_work.rst

 .. note::
     This field may be set as required for controlled writers, by setting ``REQUIRE_SAAN`` to ``True``.
-    If you used guided deployment, then this value was set automatically to the correct value for your society (or societies).
+    With guided deployment, this value was is automatically to the correct value for your collecting society (or societies).

 Publisher fee